-Europe Inside Out: a 2016 summer course unlike any other
+Europe Inside Out: a 2017 summer school unlike any other

 With its exciting range of options and its setting in one of Europe’s greatest cities, KU Leuven’s EU summer course truly stands out from the crowd.

 During this 14-day residential course jointly offered by the Faculties of Arts, Economics & Business and Social Sciences you combine two majors, chosen from a list of four: Doing Business with Europe(ans); Policies & Politics in the EU; Entrepreneurship and Innovation in Europe; and Social & Demographic Issues.
 The course includes visits to Brussels, Antwerp, Bruges and Luxemburg.

 Several European capitals are easily accessible by train directly from Leuven, including Amsterdam, Paris, Berlin and London.

 Why choose KU Leuven?